apache/iceberg/site/docs/roadmap.md

 # Roadmap Overview

-This is an overview of the current Roadmap planning with links to their plannings boards that encapsulate related issues.
-The mailing list discussion around Roadmap planning can be found [here](https://lists.apache.org/thread.html/r84e80216c259c81f824c6971504c321cd8c785774c489d52d4fc123f%40%3Cdev.iceberg.apache.org%3E).
+This roadmap outlines projects that the Iceberg community is working on, their priority, and a rough size estimate.
+This is based on the latest [community priority discussion](https://lists.apache.org/thread.html/r84e80216c259c81f824c6971504c321cd8c785774c489d52d4fc123f%40%3Cdev.iceberg.apache.org%3E).
+Each high-level item links to a Github project board that tracks the current status.
-Related design docs (if available) should be linked on the planning boards.
+Related design docs will be linked on the planning boards.

 # Priority 1